AbsVolatility/cabbage/docs.md

 ## Types

-There are four types that can be used in Cabbage: integers, floats, strings, and lists.
-Currently, every type is support by every mode, with the exception that rebel mode does not support float values.
+There are six types in Cabbage: integers, floats, strings, lists, booleans and functions.

 Strings must be enclosed with single quotes (`'`).

+Lists are contained inside square brackets (`[]`) and elements are separated by commas.

+Functions can be defined as such:

+    {<params>: <stmts>};

+To set a return value for the function (other than the default `None`), you add this in the function definition where you want it to return:

+    ~ <return-value>;

+Note that the function stops execution once it hits a return statement.
+There can however be multiple return statements, usually used with conditional blocks.

 ---
 Each statment must end in a semicolon (`;`).

 ## Keywords

-### To declare a new variable:

-    + @ <id>;

-Variables need to be declared before they can be used.
-If a variable has already been declared with the same name, it yields an error.
-To initiate a variable with a value:

-    + @ <id> <@ <value>;

-### To assign a variable a new value:
+### To assign a variable a value:

-    <id> <@ <value>;
+    <id> <- <value>;

 ### The print statement: